Last updated on March 4th, 2022

 An unexpected highlight was the wreck of the John Williams V, a missionary boat that sailed from Apia to Savaii over Christmas and mistakenly crashed into the reef.

-Logistics: a two tank dive will cost ~T260 (extra T20 for mask and fins), snorkelers can join for T60 (same extras) and you can even get your certification here.
+Logistics: a two-tank dive will cost ~T260 (extra T20 for mask and fins), snorkelers can join for T60 (same extras) and you can even get your certification here.
 The dives themselves were not very deep, which meant we were underwater for more than 50 minutes!
 You should book in advance as outings depend on the tide (closed Sundays and usually on holidays from December – February) Dive Savaii is located in front of Le Lagoto Resort & Spa and right next to Leilina’s Pizza – a refreshing escape to Italy.

 Manase is a 90-minute bus ride from Salelologa and a relatively ‘large’ village in Savaii.
 It’s the most popular section of the island, with miles of white sand beaches and lots of accommodations to choose from.
-The village has a couple of shops, ATM, dive center, pizzeria and a gas station.
-Other than that, just sit back, relax and enjoy paradise.
+The village has a couple of shops, an ATM, a dive center, a pizzeria, and a gas station.
+Other than that, just sit back, relax, and enjoy paradise.
 There is, however, one activity that’ll keep you busy.
 This coastline is sort of a ‘sea turtle’ highway and sometimes these cute creatures like to nibble on the seagrass close to shore.
 So before you move on to the next chapter in your holiday read, glance out at the ocean and try to spot one!
 Lucky snorkelers can even try to keep up with them underwater.

 After you’ve seen the Saleaula Lava Field, why not pay a visit to the cause of the destruction?
 The challenging drive up to Mount Matavanu Crater is totally worth the effort.
 En route, you’ll drive through coconut plantations and maybe see an occasional farmer tending the cows or chopping coconuts in the sweltering heat to make copra.

-Up at the carpark, it’s just you, the birds and the blue ocean in the far distance.
+Up at the car park, it’s just you, the birds, and the blue ocean in the far distance.
 This is really the definition of ‘off the beaten track’ in Samoa.
 Just imagine all the lava that came pouring down from right here!
-An easy twenty minute signposted hike will bring you the viewing platform just above the crater.
+An easy twenty-minute signposted hike will bring you the viewing platform just above the crater.
 It’s an absolute serene spot, so peaceful and a little scary considering the sheer drop with one bad move.
 Here’s what it looks and sounds like.

 Back in 1905, molten lava rose from the ground like fountains.
 Eventually, a small cone was formed, collapsing to form the crater we see today.
 Lava flowed via a dry river bed and via an underground lava tube at the crater’s base.
 The huge crater is now overgrown with vegetation, but the volcano is still technically active…